 In NPCA channel switching condition 1), in CR document 11-25/0936r11, the NPCA STA does not set NAV and returns to the BSS primary channel based on the length of the OBSS PPDU.
 Therefore, this proposed NAV reset modification rule is basically conceptually similar to condition 1).

-For simpler implementation, Option 2 is the preferred approach.
+To clarify NAV operation for NPCA, the following informative note is added to the D0.3.

+NOTE: The NPCA STA can maintain each NAV timers for the BSS primary channel and the NPCA Primary channel

 CID #1824